Visiting Assistant Professor, American Studies

 Born and raised on Oʻahu, Hawaiʻi, Jake Nagasawa is Visiting Assistant Professor of American Studies.
 He received his PhD and MA in Religious Studies from the University of California, Santa Barbara, and his BA in Theology & Religious Studies and Asian Studies from the University of San Francisco.
 He is interested in ancient and medieval Tibetan Buddhism, and Asian American religions in the contemporary U.S. His research has been supported by the Khyentse Foundation, the Museum of Archaeology and Anthropology of the University of Cambridge, and University of California, Santa Barbara’s Graduate Division.

-Jake is also a translator for the 84000| Translating the Words of the Buddha project and co-chair of the American Academy of Religion Western Region’s Buddhist Studies unit.
+Dr. Nagasawa is also a translator for 84000| Translating the Words of the Buddha and the UCSB Buddhist Texts Translation Initiative.
+He also serves as the Regional Coordinator of the American Academy of Religion, Western Region and is co-chair of the Buddhist Studies unit.